Atunez/FunWithProgramming/readme.md

 Why are we here?
 Just to Suffer?

-Abdel putting some lass ass readme's smfh
+Abdel putting some lass readme's smfh

 SAD!